Sector | Fisheries

 Guidance summary: STEP 4 Transnational initiatives

-As discussed above, the two most engaged organisations are UNODC and the Fisheries Industries Transparency Initiative (FiTI).
+As discussed above, the two organisations are UNODC and the Fisheries Industries Transparency Initiative (FiTI).
 We suggest you talk with them.

 - UNODC: Fisheries Crime website.
 There isn’t a single fisheries contact point, but you can be in touch with them here.

 FITI was established in 2015, with the purpose to increase transparency and participation in fisheries governance for the benefit of a more sustainable management of marine fisheries.
 It describes itself as follows: